young-hwanlee/Dimension_Reduction_Using_PCA/README.md

-# Dimensionality Reduction Using principal component analysis (PCA)
+# Dimensionality Reduction Using Principal Component Analysis (PCA)
 An implementation of principal component analysys

 ## Results